mariscript/platemate/journals/natalie.md

 # Week 5

+### (Thurs) 1/26/2023

+- changed font styles throughout pages
+- edited the about page with information

 ### (Wed) 1/25/2023

 - was able to get questionnaire to refresh when taking it the second time in restaurants list (questionnaire buttons are now only on main page and restaurant list)